xarvh/elm-game-state/README.md

         applyGameDeltas allChanges { gameState | stuffToDoLater = doLater }
 ```

-This approach has the drawback that functions will be added to the game state,
+This approach has the drawback that functions will be stored in the game state,
 which means you can't serialize it, you can't use `(==)` to compare game states
 and you can't use `elm reactor`.